Data Processing Agreement (“Agreement”)

-“Data Protection Laws” means the General Data Protection Regulation 2018 (GDPR) and the Data Protection Act 2018
+“Data Protection Laws”means the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018

 “EEA” means the European Economic Area

 “Data Transfer” means a transfer of Personal Data from the Contracting Authority to the Supplier; or an onward transfer of Personal Data from the Supplier to a Subcontracted Processor

 “Services” means all services and features as described in the Order Form